 When you drive up the road you will see similar areas bring grown, so eventually there will be a couple of more cool rice fields with photo opportunities.

 So this is another picture spot, but it’s up high in the mountains and actually it’s one of my favorite places to visit in Yogyakarta.
-You pay a small entrance fee (around 3,000) then you pay 1,000 for each platform you want to take a picture on.
+You pay a small entrance fee (around 3,000 IDR) and then extra 1,000 IDR for each platform you want to take a picture on.

 The guys running it will help take your photos, and our current cover photo was taken there, alongside some of these awesome pictures!

-The view is of rice paddies too, which were brown when we visited, so again if you visit in the wet season, I think the views would be even more amazing.
+The view is of rice paddies too, which were brown when we visited.
+But if you visit in the wet season, I think the views would be even more amazing.

 This spot is unique for its cool little hobbit houses that you can go inside.
 It’s like a mini New Zealand in a random forest in Yogyakarta.
 In the park you can also do ziplining and take some cool pictures.

-But I think this one is worth it for the hobbit houses and there are lots of lunch options.
+I definitely think this one is worth it for the hobbit houses and there are lots of lunch options.

 Also, a lot of the woodland area has some cool camping spots if you’re looking for something unique to do in Yogyakarta.